Kamal Basu: Later life

 He became Calcutta's mayor in 1985.
 He was also actively associated with the establishment of Salt Lake Stadium, as a founder secretary of the society for sports and stadium.
 He used to make on-the-spot supervisions during its construction.
-He was also a patron of the Mohan Bagan club.
+He was also a patron of the Mohun Bagan club.

 During the Sino-Indian War of 1962, he fought a legal battle on behalf of his Communist Party of India comrades who had been detained by the Government of India, on suspected loyalties.

 He efforts were instrumental in saving the Shobhabazar Rajbari, often described as the native Town Hall, from destruction.

 Death

-He died in a private nursing home on 21 January 2013.
+He died in a private nursing home on 21 January 2013 at the age of 94.